mrlunchbox777/advent-of-code-2025/days/day2/README.md

 1. The AI correctly understood the problem, but stumbled initially corrupting it's own code when trying to refactor.
 It caught itself and fixed the issues.
 2. I tested the solution against the puzzle input and it calculated the answer too high.
+3. I asked the AI to debug its solution.
+It identified that the logic for detecting repeated sequences needed to be exactly twice, something mentioned in the puzzle input but not in my initial prompt.
+It made adjustments to the logic accordingly.
+4. I tested the solution against the puzzle input again and it produced the correct results.

 - I did not give the AI the exact instructions from Advent of Code, but rather paraphrased them with my understanding of the problem.
 - I did not ask the AI to optimize for performance or efficiency.